armandabiri99/MSP-Pricing-Calculator/README.md

 * **MVVM architecture** – clearly separated *Models*, *ViewModels*, *Views*.
 * **SwiftUI previews** – tweak UI in real time with `#Preview` providers.
 * **iCloud‑ready** – point the JSON loader to a remote URL to update prices over‑the‑air.
+* **Branded PDF quotes** – include your logo, company and customer names in an exported PDF.

 ---